devmoviit/angular-zen/UltraValidate/readme.md

 `ultra-validate` automatically shows localized error messages and a cool small badge with the number of errors.
 Validations are fully customizable and validation handling can be fully customized (See [Validation Handling](#handling)).

+##### Disclaimer
+`ultra-validate` was initially created as part of a project I am working on.
+Dispite of time limits I decided to share it with the community and took the effort of documenting it in this readme.md file.
+Therefore, docs might be incomplete, it does not have unit testing, and it is given as-is.
+I will do my best to follow issues and improve the directive and help with questions.
+You are free to use `Zen tools` and `ultra-validate` in anyway you want.

+Let the magic begin! :)

 <a name="dependencies"></a>
 ### Dependencies